 Tioga Pass is one of the few places where you can get across the Sierras.
 However, the road closes because of snow.
 Tioga Pass closes shortly after the winter's first significant snowfall, as soon as it piles up too much to remove.
 It opens when things thaw out enough that the road can be cleared.

 During the early snow season, you may still be able to drive over Tioga Pass, but you need to know the rules.
-Find out about snow chain regulations in California and when you need them.
+You should find out about snow chain regulations in California and when you need them.

 Closing and opening dates are weather dependent and vary by year.
 The exact opening date depends on the weather, but Tioga Pass is usually open to vehicles from late May/early June through mid-November.
 Check the historical Tioga Pass opening and closing dates by year to get a better idea of the ranges of dates.